 Do you give out grants for data journalism projects?

 No. However, the European Journalism Centre promotes journalism grants that include data journalism projects.
 You can have a look at www.journalismgrants.org.
-Or, start a discussion in our forums about funding opportunities for data journalism projects.

 I’d like to have a public profile page, how can I get one?